Policies: Fare reform

 Simplicity

 Passengers must be able to purchase a single ticket from a limited selection at the beginning of their trip.
-The PTUA does not support any fare system that charges at the end of travel or where passengers are not aware of their fare at the start of their trip, including schemes based on the kilometre distance travelled (which is not general knowledge for most trips).
+The PTUA does not support any fare system where passengers are not aware of their fare at the start of their trip, including schemes based on the kilometre distance travelled (which is not general knowledge for most trips).

 Multimodal

-With recent reforms to integrate V/Line and metropolitan fares, Victoria already has relatively integrated fares, but there is room for further improvement.
-All tickets must be available for all trams, trains and buses within the relevant area, including airport buses.
-We support the removal of single-mode or single-operator tickets, which confuse passengers, undermine the “seamlessness” of public transport, and are generally poor value.
+Victoria already has relatively integrated fares, but there is room for further improvement.
+Tickets must be available for all public transport services within the relevant area, including airport buses.
+Single-mode or single-operator tickets, which confuse passengers, undermine the “seamlessness” of public transport, and are generally poor value, and should not be permitted.

 Fair fares

-Currently, our fares are high and need to be reduced to an economical level (from the perspective of the passenger) competitive with the car.
-There are also anomalies in the fare system that confuse passengers.
+Currently, our fares are high for short trips, and need to be reduced to an economical level (from the perspective of the passenger) competitive with the car.
+There are also anomalies in the fare system that are confusing to users.
 We believe that the fare system should aim to treat comparable trips equally.
-Of course, fares need to bring in enough revenue to avoid unreasonably high public operating subsidies — however, we believe the key to improved financial performance of public transport is to increase patronage particularly outside peak hours.
+Whilst fares need to bring in enough revenue to avoid unreasonably high public operating subsidies, the key to improved financial performance of public transport is to increase patronage, especially outside peak hours.

 Fare zones